NoeeeTrejo/ee106-final-project/README.md

 ![Gaussian Blurred picture of dice to reduce noise](/imgs/2.jpeg)

-2. Then we use [] to identify the clusters
+2. Then we use opencv to identify the clusters

 ![Opencv's contour to find the dice](/imgs/3.jpeg)